Trump says he would give green cards to foreign graduates of US colleges

 Republican contender known for his hardline stance on immigration says graduates should be able to stay in the country.

-Former United States President Donald Trump has said he would automatically grant green cards to foreign graduates of US colleges if re-elected, a surprising turn from the Republican known for his tough stance on immigration.
+Former United States President Donald Trump has said he would automatically grant green cards to foreign graduates of US colleges if re-elected, an unexpected turn from the Republican known for his tough rhetoric on immigration.

 During a podcast interview with Silicon Valley tech investors on Thursday, Trump promised to make it easier to bring talent to the US and said anyone who graduates from a US college should be able to stay in the country.